 Bharatpur - Agra.
 Happy Diwali!
-En route to Agra, we visit Fatehpur Sikri, former imperial capital of the great Mughal emperor Akbar.
-Built between 1569 and 1585, it has been deserted for more than four centuries, by all accounts abandoned in 1600 due to a meagre supply of water.
-In Agra, we visit the impressive Agra Fort before touring the legendary Taj Mahal and witnessing a glorious golden sunset.
-Built by Emperor Shah Jahan in loving memory of his beloved wife Mumtaz, who tragically died in childbirth in 1631, the Taj Mahal in Agra is described as the most extravagant monument ever built for love and remains one of India’s most enduring symbols.
+En route to Agra we visit the ghostly former Mughal city of Fatehpur Sikri, which has been deserted for over four centuries after it was allegedly abandoned due to a lack of water.
+Upon arrival in Agra we visit the impressive Agra Fort before touring the legendary Taj Mahal.
+Built by Emperor Shah Jahan in fond memory of his beloved wife Mumtaz, the Taj Mahal has been described as the most extravagant monument to love ever built and remains one of India’s most enduring symbols.

-Most Indians are celebrating Diwali today and this evening we too will participate in the rituals and celebrations of the event.
-Our first stop of the evening is Mahadev Temple, a modern complex where we'll witness the prayers and aarti (Hindu rituals of worship) being performed by the local devotes that gather in numbers on this special night.
-After learning a little more about the customs and rituals of Diwali we'll spend a moment to gaze at the strings of colourful lights that that have been hung in the temple grounds for the occasion.
+India is celebrating Diwali today and this evening we too join the festivities.
+Our first stop is at the Mahadev Temple, a modern complex where we have the chance to witness the prayers and aarti - Hindu rituals of worship, being performed by the local devotes.
+After learning a little more about the customs and rituals of Diwali we spend a moment in the temple grounds, which are colourfully decorated by strings of lights.

-Leaving the temple grounds we'll make our way to at a lovely heritage property whose restaurant specialises in classic Indian cuisine for a special Diwali Dinner.
+Leaving the temple grounds we make our way to a lovely heritage property whose restaurant specialises in classic Indian cuisine for a special Diwali Dinner.
 As firecrackers light the balmy, autumn night sky we too continue to celebrate Diwali alongside the people of India.
 Overnight - Agra